Here's a look inside Charlotte's food truck scene

-On a recent afternoon, Daniel Pitre opened the door to DPC Kitchen in Concord.
+On a fall afternoon in 2020, Daniel Pitre opened the door to DPC Kitchen in Concord.
 Inside, there were rows and rows of shelves loaded with supplies: jugs of ketchup, packages of paper towels, containers of fryer oil and big bags of potatoes and onions.
 A wall of double-door stainless steel refrigerators and a walk-in freezer occupied the next room.

-“This is really where it all begins,” said Pitre, who has run the Korean food truck Hiya for about five years and started DPC Kitchen in 2019.
+“This is really where it all begins,” said Pitre, who has run the Korean food truck Hiya for about seven years and started DPC Kitchen in 2019.